 Monitoring and evaluation are more than instruments for determining the success or failure of an intervention.
-They help researchers to elucidate the mechanisms behind certain alterations.
-In other words, they may assist an organization in designing/extracting useful information from previous and existing operations.
+They help researchers explain the mechanisms behind certain alterations.
+In other words, a monitoring and evaluation framework, when implemented, may assist an organization in designing/extracting useful information from previous and existing operations.
 This information can then be utilized as the foundation for programmatic orientation, reorientation, and planning.
-The first and arguably most fundamental guiding concept for all M&E activities is that data should be gathered to enhance programmes (Patton, 1997).
-It would be difficult to track work progress without monitoring and evaluation.
+This blog explains both concepts while highlighting the difference between monitoring and evaluation as processes.

-Monitoring essentially is the process of tracking of implementation of project activities and attainment of planned outputs.
-It is often used to monitor project progress and give critical information regarding different initiatives, interventions, and techniques.
-Thus, developing the monitoring process is not a one-person job; it requires employees from policy management, finance, field staff, and officers responsible for executing the project on the ground.
-The process thus includes systematically collecting data to provide information to all stakeholders (managers, funders, participants) on the progress of implementation and the achievement of desired outcomes.
+Since the monitoring process involves giving crucial information regarding different initiatives and their implementation, it cannot be a one-person job.
+It requires employees from policy management, finance, field staff, and officers responsible for executing the project on the ground.
+The process, thus, requires systematical collecting data to provide information to all stakeholders, such as managers, funders, and participants, on the progress of implementation and the achievement of desired outcomes.

-Monitoring applies to all programme levels (from output to outcome) – most commonly, the focus is on output data.
+Monitoring applies to all program levels: from output to outcome.
+Most commonly, the focus is on output data.
 Its critical functions are to gather participants, analyze contextual changes, and provide an early warning system of potential challenges of the project/program.
 The analysis of monitoring data is critical to making informed mid-term programmatic changes.

-After designing the monitoring plan, the next step is to convert the plan into a system that can be used repeatedly to generate insights and report periodically to inform the project on the progress.
-The Monitoring information system could be a simple paper-based monitoring system if you are working in a resource-constrained setting.
-Nowadays, whenever we refer to Monitoring and Information system (MIS), it’s usually about a computerized system or referred to as MIS in general.
-It is important to point here that generally, after designing the plan, institutions outsource the design and implementation of the MIS to a technology firm.
+After designing the monitoring plan, the next step is to convert it into a system that can be used repeatedly to generate insights and report periodically for information on the project process.
+The Monitoring Information System (MIS) could be a simple paper-based monitoring system if we work in a resource-constrained setting.
+Nowadays, whenever we refer to MIS, it’s usually about a computerized system.
+It is important to point out here that, generally, after designing the plan, institutions outsource the design and implementation of the MIS to a technology firm.

-Once the MIS is ‘rolled out,’ troubleshooting and streamlining would be the next step.
-Specifically, in the case of computerized MIS, the project team requires handholding support.
+Once the MIS is ‘rolled out,’ the next step will be troubleshooting and streamlining.
 Further, there may be alterations in information collection methods or even some reports.
 Finally, we can start analyzing the monitoring information once the final system is in place and continuously providing information as desired.

 By giving evidence-based feedback, assessment should essentially assist in influencing decision-making or policy formation.
-The evaluation may be defined as a systematic examination of a project, programme, or policy to provide feedback for programmatic improvement.
-It is a chosen activity that aims to evaluate progress toward achieving a goal methodically and objectively.
-It is described as the process of collecting and analyzing diverse sorts and forms of data to assess the project’s result about the inputs utilized.
-Walberg and Haertel (1990: 756) describe evaluation as the systematic and thorough analysis of an intervention, programme, institution, organizational variable, or policy.
+Such an assessment occurs in the evaluation process, a chosen activity that aims to evaluate progress toward achieving a goal methodically and objectively.
+It is described as collecting and analyzing diverse sorts and forms of data to assess the project’s result about the inputs utilized.
+Walberg and Haertel (1990: 756) describe evaluation as the systematic and thorough analysis of an intervention, program, institution, organizational variable, or policy.
 The emphasis is on comprehending and improving the assessment subject, as with formative evaluation, or on summarising, characterizing, and rating planned and unplanned results, as with summative evaluation.

 Depending on the objective and the issue at hand, a planning process may include any or all of the following stages: